 Our representative engagements include:

-- Athilon Capital Corp., a financial services firm, in a trial victory in the Delaware Court of Chancery, involving claims of breach of fiduciary duty, breach of contract, and fraudulent transfer claims which sought hundreds of millions of dollars in damages, as well as a court order which would have forced our client, the defendant, to liquidate its assets and close the business entirely.
-The press described this trial victory as a “resounding win” in a “literal bet the company case” that set precedent concerning the test for insolvency under Delaware law and that was affirmed by the Delaware Supreme Court.
+- Athilon Capital Corp., a financial services firm, in a trial victory in the Delaware Court of Chancery involving claims of breach of fiduciary duty, breach of contract, and fraudulent transfer claims that sought hundreds of millions of dollars in damages, as well as a court order which would have forced our client, the defendant, to liquidate its assets and close the business entirely.
+The press described this trial victory as a “resounding win” in a “literal bet-the-company case” that set precedent concerning the test for insolvency under Delaware law and that was affirmed by the Delaware Supreme Court.

-- Mudrick Capital, an investment advisor, in a trial victory in the Delaware Court of Chancery, in an action commenced under Section 220 of Delaware’s General Corporation Law seeking corporate books and records to investigate an allegedly unfair merger.
-In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce e-mails from each of its CEO, the General Counsel, and the chair of the Special Committee that had approved the merger.
+- Mudrick Capital, an investment advisor, in a trial victory in the Delaware Court of Chancery, resulting from an action commenced under Section 220 of Delaware’s General Corporation Law seeking corporate books and records to investigate an allegedly unfair merger.
+In an order adopting many of our factual allegations regarding the proposed merger, the defendant was ordered to produce e-mails from each of its CEO, the general counsel, and the chair of the special committee that had approved the merger.
 One day after the ruling, the defendant-company called off the challenged merger rather than face potential applications to enjoin the merger and breach of fiduciary claims—an extremely rare but favorable result for our client.

 - MassMutual, one of the largest U.S. insurance companies, in a corporate governance suit arising out of its investment in Scottish Re.
 We achieved a full dismissal in the New York State Commercial Division of breach of fiduciary duty and waste claims asserted against shareholder clients, with the dismissal upheld on appeal.